nihei9/maleeni/README.md

 # maleeni

-maleeni provides a compiler that generates a portable DFA for lexical analysis and a driver for golang.
+maleeni provides a command that generates a portable DFA for lexical analysis and a driver for golang. maleeni also provides a command to perform lexical analysis to allow easy debugging of your lexical specification.

 [![Test](https://github.com/nihei9/maleeni/actions/workflows/test.yml/badge.svg?branch=main)](https://github.com/nihei9/maleeni/actions/workflows/test.yml)